A Truthful Message Leads Your Audience

 As a result, the U.S. Congress passed the Pure Food and Drug Act in 1906.
 For the first time, medicines had to prove they were safe and effective.

-When brands deceive customers, some people forgive and forget it, while others cannot let it go.
-Many customers avoid brands that get caught in a lie.
-They bad-mouth these brands – poisoning them by word of mouth.
+When anyone deceives anyone else, some people forgive and forget it, while others cannot let it go.
+Many avoid brands and people that get caught in a lie.
+They bad-mouth these bad actors – poisoning them by word of mouth.

 A lie may help a brand or a person get a transaction done once.
 But lies undermine trust and erode the prospects of building future relationships.
 Smart brands send truthful messages to help them build healthy long-term relationships.